Overview

 • Guardrails - With visibility into every components' behavior in runtime, guardrails and rules can be created to make exploiting those components impossible.

-• Attack vector agnosticism - An ADR solution doesn't care if the attack comes via a known CVE, zero-day vulnerability, or misconfiguration.
+• Attack vector agnostic - An ADR solution doesn't care if the attack comes via a known CVE, zero-day vulnerability, or misconfiguration.

 • Simple deployment - A tool that takes an entire team to set up and maintain has limited value.
 An ADR solution uses lightweight agents, is easy to deploy, and starts defending applications immediately.